 PhD

-The EUR UNITEID PhD program offers five to six doctoral grants per year, awarded on a competitive basis, for the financing or co-financing of three-year theses, as well as the financing of a fourth year of thesis.
-Students must be enrolled in a doctoral program in Toulouse, and carry out their thesis in a EUR partner laboratory.
+UNITEID PhD program offers five to six doctoral grants per year, awarded on a competitive basis, for the financing or co-financing of three-year theses, as well as the financing of a fourth year of thesis.
+Students must be enrolled in a doctoral program in Toulouse, and carry out their thesis in a partner laboratory.
 International co-supervision and co-tutelles are strongly encouraged.

 UNITEID brings together top-level research teams involved in the following priority/emerging infectious diseases: Avian influenza, poxviruses, tuberculosis, HIV, HEV, SARS-CoV-2, Zika, Bornaviruses, Prions, malaria, antimicrobial resistance, as well as epidemiology research teams.
 UNITEID boasts state-of-the-art technical facilities, including BSL3 laboratories, zootechnics for MIE (EquipEx Aninfimip), Omics (Genotoul) and Artificial Intelligence (ANITI) platforms.